roboll/helmfile/docs/writing-helmfile.md

   force: true
 ```

-Each go template is rendered in the context where `.Environment.Values` is inherited from the previous part.
+Each go template is rendered in the context where `.Values` is inherited from the previous part.

-So in `mydefaults.yaml.gotmpl`, both `.Environment.Values.kubeContext` and `.Environment.Values.wait` are valid as they do exist in the environment values inherited from the previous part(=the first part) of your `helmfile.yaml.gotmpl`, and therefore the template is rendered to:
+So in `mydefaults.yaml.gotmpl`, both `.Values.kubeContext` and `.Values.wait` are valid as they do exist in the environment values inherited from the previous part(=the first part) of your `helmfile.yaml.gotmpl`, and therefore the template is rendered to:

 ```yaml
 helmDefaults: